12 Things Everyone Should Know About Their Period

 You probably lose a lot less blood than you think

 It only feels like you’re gushing a torrent of blood each month.
-The truth is, the average woman only loses only about three to six tablespoons.
+The truth is, you only lose on average only about three to six tablespoons.

 If you think your flow is a lot heavier than that, Dr. Gersh suggests keeping track of how often you have to change your tampon or pad.
 If you have to change it more than once every few hours, "that’s probably excessive,” she says, and is something to discuss with your ob-gyn.
 Losing too much blood puts you at risk of anemia, which can in turn cause fatigue, dizziness, and cold hands and feet, among other symptoms.